vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 His instructions to his assistants reveal the secret of his direct but homely style. " Imagine that you are speaking to a villager and not writing for University people.
 No Sanskrit words please.
-Avoid quoting sta- tistics.
+Avoid quoting sta###tistics.
 Don't scare away the reader by quoting figures.
 Keep them to yourself.
 Let your style be simple and homely.
 It should be as clear as day-light.
 The meaning must never be obscure."